-"Agricultural crop" means food or fiber commodities grown for resale or commercial purposes that provide food, clothing, or animal feed, and includes crops as defined in Acts 2001, 77th Legislature R.S., Chapt.
+"Agricultural crop" means food or fiber commodities grown for resale or commercial purposes that provide food, clothing, or animal feed and/or as defined in Acts 2001, 77th Legislature R.S., Chapt.
 966, Texas General Session Laws (SB 2).

-"Aquifer" means a geological formation, group of formations, or part of a formation that is capable of yielding a significant amount of water to a well or spring.
+"Aquifer" means a geologic formation, group of formations, or part of a formation that is capable of yielding a significant amount of water to a well or spring.